 During the course you’ll learn how to apply the System of Education by presenting at least

-You will also attend and participate in the following 14 curriculum presentations and you will demonstrate competence at
+You will also attend and participate in the several curriculum presentations as well as demonstrate competence at:

 performing all dive skills listed on the Skill Evaluation.

-performing a facedown, nonstop swim for 800 metres/yards using a mask, snorkel and fins.
+performing a face down, non-stop swim for 800 yards using a mask, snorkel and fins.

-During the course you’ll need to demonstrate competency in Dive theory by passing a five-part theory exam .
+During the course you’ll need to demonstrate competency in Dive theory by passing a five-part Science of Diving exam .

 What You Can Teach

 After becoming an Open Water Scuba Instructor, you will be able to conduct the entire range of programs from Try Scuba Diving up to Divemaster.
-You may also choose to acquire specialty instructor ratings in areas of interest, such as Digital Underwater Photographer or Enriched Air Diver.
+You may also choose to acquire specialty instructor ratings in areas of interest, such as Digital Underwater Photographer, Enriched Air Diver and others.